 Connecting Pipes to Soakaways

-The 110mm (or 160mm) drainage pipe is fed into the soakaway via the pipe entry plate on the end crate.
-110mm pipes simply rest on the bottom of the opening - we suggest that the pipe is inserted approximately 150mm inside the crate.
-Geotextile membrane should first be installed over the whole structure and then a small cross should be cut in the membrane in the centre of the entry point with a sharp knife.
+The 110mm (or 160mm) drainage pipe is fed into the soakaway via one of the four circular 160mm open entry points.
+110mm pipes simply rest on the bottom of this opening and we recommend that the pipe is inserted approximately 300mm inside the crate.
+Geotextile membrane should be installed over the opening first and then a small cross should be cut in the membrane at the entry point with a sharp knife.
 Carefully peel back the membrane, insert the pipe and tape or clamp the membrane tightly around the outside of the pipe to stop the ingress of any soil particles.